 WORK-RELATED: An event or exposure in the work environment that either caused or contributed to the condition.
 In addition, if an event or exposure in the work environment significantly aggravated a preexisting injury or illness, this is also considered work-related.

 APPENDIX A

 OSHA's Form 300 (Rev. 01/2004)

-Note: You can type input into this form and save it.
 Log of Work-Related Injuries and Illnesses